nisargpatel28/Parking-Lot/README.md

 4. Run `php artisan db:seed`
 5. Load in browser http://localhost:8081

+## Used - Laravel with Connection - driver mysql.

 ## API Endpoints
 Below are the proposed endpoints related to requriements.